VibeCompare

 Codex vs Devin

 The battle of the autonomous coding agents.
-Codex and Devin both work independently on tasks in sandboxed environments, but Codex is bundled with ChatGPT subscriptions starting at $20/mo while Devin costs $500/mo.
+Codex and Devin both work independently on tasks in sandboxed environments, and both now start at $20/mo.
 Codex excels at running many tasks in parallel; Devin handles longer, more complex multi-step engineering work.
-Budget and task complexity are the deciding factors.
+At the entry level, the choice is about workflow — parallel lightweight tasks (Codex) vs deep autonomous engineering (Devin).

 Codex